praveenghatta/coingeckoboi/README.md

    b.
 In step 4, you should see the QR Code.
 Just scan the QR Code
    c.
 Alternatively, you can download the Android/iOS simulators (out of scope for now)

-Code has been implemented in form of components:
-App ---------> CoinList  ----- CoinListItem ------> CoinItemDetail
-                         ----- CoinListItem ------> CoinItemDetail
-                         ----- CoinListItem ------> CoinItemDetail
-                         ----- CoinListItem ------> CoinItemDetail

 ![img_1.png](img_1.png)
 ![img_2.png](img_2.png)